Calamaro82/TestAutomation/ReadMe.md

 		</appSettings>
 	</configuration>

-To modify the url of any environment change the attribute **value** for the desired environment.
-For example, to update the prod environment's URL we would modify its entry in the **app.config** file to make it look like this:
+To modify the URL of any environment, change the attribute **value** for the desired environment.
+For example, to update the prod environment's URL modify its entry in the **app.config** file to make it look like this:

 	<add key="prod" value="https://updatedUrl.com/" />

 To add a new environment:

 * Add a new entry inside the **appSetting** section of the file.
-* The new entry must follow the same pattern than the default entries.
+* The new entry must follow the same pattern as the default entries.
-* The key attribute must be unique and in lower case.
+* The **key** attribute must be unique and in lower case.

 For example, to add a new environment called UAT the **app.config** file would look like this: